Rohit909-creator/Rohit909-creator/README.md

 - 👀 I’m interested in creating New Neural Network Architectures,hacking tools,new libraries for helping coders
 - 🌱 I’m currently learning AI and ML from Sree Chitra Thirunal College Of Engineering,but I already know
 - ML and DL,I learned it from Youtube
-- 💞️ I’m looking to collaborate on Advanced Robotic Manipulation with Neural Networks
+- 💞️ I’m looking to collaborate on NLG, CV, Advanced Robotic Manipulation with Neural Networks
+- i will never stop until I create the world's first Concious AGI, cause thats my dream
 - 📫 How to reach me... email:kuttujithu999@gmail.com

 <!---